Portable keyword arguments

 is another list.
 Consequently we can achieve the syntax

-This SRFI provides keyword-lambda and keyword-call which are used as follows:
+This SRFI provides lambda/kw and call/kw which are used as follows:

 Like lambda, but makes a procedure that can take keyword arguments in addition to positional arguments.

-positional arguments or a rest argument.
-By contrast, all keyword
+to define optional positional arguments or a rest argument.
+By

 The returned procedure p can be called in any way